vuejs/docs/src/guide/reactivity-computed-watchers.md

 numbers.push(5) // logs: [1,2,3,4,5] [1,2,3,4]
 ```

-Attempting to check for changes of properties in a deeply nested Object or Array will still require the `deep` option to be true, if watching an Object or Array.
+Attempting to check for changes of properties in a deeply nested object or array will still require the `deep` option to be true:

 ```js
 const state = reactive([